 When you reaffirm a debt, you agree that you will still owe it after your bankruptcy case ends.
 Both the creditor's lien on the collateral (which gives the creditor the right to take the property if you fail to pay as agreed) and your liability to pay the debt will survive bankruptcy intact.

 In most cases, it will be as if you never filed for bankruptcy for that debt.

 Reaffirmation provides a sure way to keep collateral as long as you abide by the terms of the reaffirmation agreement and keep up your payments.
-Reaffirmation also provides a setting in which you may be able to negotiate new terms to reduce your payments, your interest rate, and/or the total amount you will have to pay over time.
+If you stay current on the payment, the lender won't be able to take back the property.

 Because reaffirmation leaves you personally liable for the debt, you can't walk away from the debt after bankruptcy.
 You'll still be legally bound to pay the deficiency balance even if the property is damaged or destroyed.
 And because you have to wait eight years before filing another Chapter 7 bankruptcy case, you'll be stuck with that debt for a long time.

 For instance, if you reaffirm your car note and then default on your payments after bankruptcy, the creditor can (and probably will) repossess the car, auction it off, and bill you for the difference between what you owe and what the trustee received at auction.